-Close to the road on the right stands the Conservatory, constructed so as to allow free entrance to rain, but keeping out wind and admitting only chequered sunshine through a roof composed of wire and coir netting.
-A large collection of ornamental plants, especially orchids, is displayed here in pots and hanging baskets, the orchids being the principal attraction.
-We possess about 350 species, mostly obtained within the last few years from the European growers. native Ceylon kinds are, with a few exceptions, inconspicuous, and little cared for by amateurs.
-Many sorts will be missed here, for our climate does not allow of the cultivation of "cool" orchids or of such as need a very high temperature.
-One path leading from this house goes down to the Fernery (see page 19), the other to the Octagon House (see below).
+Close to the road on the right stands the Conservatory, so constructed as to allow free entrance to rain, but keeping out wind and admitting only chequered sunshine through a roof composed of wire and coir netting.
+A large collection of ornamental foliage plants, ferns, and orchids is displayed here in pots.
+The path leading from this house goes down to the Fernery (see page 19).

-A small circular tank with a fountain in the centre (21) is next reached; the road round it is shaded by large trees, among which are the "Liyan" (Homalium zeylanicum), an excellent timber, Clusia rosea of the West Indies, &c.
+A small circular grass plot (21) is next reached; the road round it is shaded by large trees, among which are the "Liyan" (Homalium zeylanicum)-an excellent timber, Clusia rosea of the West Indies, &c.
 A striking object here (in N) is a wide-climbing liana of India and Ceylon (Bauhinia anguina), its stems fashioned like a chain cable.
 Seats are placed here.

-The footpath leading hence (through K) will take the visitor back to the Fernery, through the new Octagou House, erected in 1893, and intended, when finished, to accommodate large plants with ornamental foliage.
-It is constructed in the same manner as the smaller Conservatory.
-Notice also (in K) the date-plum of Jamaica (Chrysophyllum oliviforme), a poor fruit; the ordeal plant of Madagascar (Cerbera Tanghin); the chaulmoogra of India (Gynocardia odorata), yielding a valuable remedy for leprosy; Styrax Benzoin from Sumatra, which affords the fragrant gum-resin known as "Gum Benjamin," and much used in incense; Strychnos Ignatii, "Ignatius' Bean," from Manila, one of the sources of strychnine, Phanix Sylvestris, the common wild date of India, with a small barely edible vellow fruit, Averrhoa Carambola, with pendulous acid fruit; and other useful species.
-Some beautiful palms will attract the attention here, of which the Alexandra palm of Queensland (Archontophænix Alexandræ) is as specially graceful as befits its name. the trellisses placed here are grown a number of the smaller climbing plants, several species of Ipomæa, Aristolochia, Asclepiadeæ, &c.
+The footpath leading hence (through K) will take the visitor back to the Fernery, and passes several plants of interest.
+The Toon, or Red cedar of India, Java, and North Australia (Cedrela Toona), gives a light but excellent furniture wood of a red colour and scented like cedar, but not resinous.
+Cupania (Blighia) sapida is the "Akee" of Western Tropical Africa, carried thence by the Negroes- who eat the covering of the seeds-to the West Indies.
+Notice also the dateplum of Jamaica (Chrysophyllum oliviforme), a poor fruit; the ordeal plant of Madagascar (Cerbera Tanghin); the chaulmoogra of India (Gynocardia odorata), yielding a valuable drug; Styrax Benzoin from Sumatra, which affords the fragrant gum-resin known as "Gum Benjamin," and much used in incense; Phænix sylvestris, the common wild date of India, with a small barely edible yellow fruit, Averrhoa Carambola, with pendulous acid fruit; and other useful species.
+Some beautiful palms will attract the attention here, of which the Alexandra palm of Queensland (Archontophænix Alexandræ) is as specially graceful as befits its name.

-Taking the road from the circle by the large Ficus

-elustica, a few yards bring us to a glass-roofed Conservatory, in which are kept such plants in pots as it is desirable to protect from much rain, seedlings, &c.
+Taking the road from the circle by the large Ficus elastica, a few yards bring us to a glass-roofed Conservatory, in which are kept such plants in pots as it is desirable to protect from much rain.
 The contents of this house vary from time to time, but there are usually some interesting plants recently received from other Botanic Gardens, orchids in flower, &c.

-Close to this is an older Fern-house, devoted to ferns in pots, and another which contains pot-plants for sale.
-The rockeries (20) close by will reward examination, being filled with numerous ferns and foliage plants, bromeliads, aroids, ground-orchids, &c., and in the drier months the Flower-beds near are gay with showy annuals.
+Close to this is an older Plant-house, devoted to ferns in pots, and another which contains pot-plants for sale, and seedlings.
+The rockeries (20) close by will reward examination, being filled with numerous ferns and foliage plants, aroids, ground-orchids, &c., and in the drier months the Flower-beds near are gay with showy annuals.

 The Clerk's Office, where information can be obtained and purchases made, is also here.
-(See page 37.)
+(See page 34.)

 A short shady footpath (through N) takes the visitor back to the entrance gates (carriages must make a little round by the road).
-Observe at its entrance the "divaratmal," or Asoka tree ( Saraca indica), with its copious masses of sweet-scented orange-red flowers.
-The dark evergreen trees meeting overhead are old nutmegs (Myristica fragrans); the well-known fruits are produced here through nearly all the year, and few objects are prettier than a ripe one when the yellow leathery rind has split naturally and half exposed the dark brown seed enveloped in the brilliant scarlet meshes of the "mace": to get at the kernel or nutmeg itself the hard shell of the seed must be broken.
-The taller trees are cloves (Eugenia caryophyllata) and Jamaica allspice (Pimenta officinalis), and one tree of the less known spice called the Madagascar clove (Ravensaru aromatica).
+Observe at its entrance the "diyaratmal" (Saraca indica), with its copious masses of sweet-scented orange-red flowers.
+The dark evergreen trees meeting overhead are old nutmegs (Myristica fragrans); the well-known fruits are produced here through nearly all the year, and few objects are prettier than a ripe one when the yellow leathery rind has split naturally and half exposed the dark brown nutmeg enveloped in the brilliant scarlet meshes of the "mace."
+The taller trees are cloves (Eugenia caryophyllata) and Jamaica allspice (Pimenta officinalis), and one tree of the less known spice called the Madagascar clove (Ravensara aromatica).